whitetrefoil/classnames-bind-tag/README.md

 const classNameFromProps = 'another'

 console.log(c`my-comp ${classNameFromProps} non-existing`)
-// => "QWERTYASDFGZXCVB non-existing another"
+// => "my-comp QWERTYASDFGZXCVB non-existing another"
-// .my-comp will be replaced with the mapped value in css module.
+// .my-comp will be appended with the mapped value in css module.
 // .non-existing will be preserved because it doesn't exist in css modules.
 // Results of inline expressions (e.g. `.another` here) will be preserved regardless of css modules.
 ```

 Changelog & Roadmap
 -------------------

+### v0.3.0

+* Even a mapped value is found in css module, the original string will be preserved.

 ### v0.2.0